bbc/color-contrast-checker/README.md

 var color1 = "#FFFFFF";
 var color2 = "#000000;

-// No need for font size, as this is no longer a WCAG req if (ccc.isLevelCustom(color1, color2, 5.7)) {
+// No need for font size, now that we are using a custom ratio.
+// This is because we are no longer checking against WCAG requirements. if (ccc.isLevelCustom(color1, color2, 5.7)) {
     alert("Above given ratio");
 } else {